Skip to Content

 RVs from Ember Recreational Vehicles

-Ember RV offers a series of three travel trailers: Micro, Overland, and Touring Edition Series, available in a wide range of floorplans.
+Ember RV offers a series of three travel trailers: E-Series, Overland Series, and Touring Edition Series, available in a wide range of floorplans.
 All Ember RVs share several features, while each series has a unique design and distinguishing features.
+According to its President & CEO, Ember RV worked hard to create products that are intended to outlast the loan payments on the rigs, through family generations, as opposed to a few years.

 Ember has designed its RVs to be virtually impervious to water, removing the fear of damaging leaks that often signal a rig’s decline.
-The Azdel Onboard composite walls are made of recycled material that won’t deteriorate even if it gets wet.
+The Azdel composite walls are made of recycled material that won’t deteriorate even if it gets wet.
+Here’s how construction goes from the outside, in:

 There’s a fiberglass layer on the exterior, followed by a layer of Azdel.
 Next comes aluminum framing, foam, and another layer of Azdel on the interior walls.